Oesophageal manometry

 You will already have received information about how to prepare your child for the test in your admission letter.

-The person bringing your child to the test should have ‘Parental Responsibility’ for them.
-Parental Responsibility refers to the individual who has legal rights, responsibilities, duties, power and authority to make decisions for a child.
-If the person bringing your child does not have Parental Responsibility, we may have to cancel the test.
+The person bringing your child to the test should have ‘parental responsibility’ for them.
+This is someone who has legal rights, responsibilities, duties, power and authority to make decisions for a child.
+If the person bringing your child does not have parental responsibility, we may have to cancel the test.

 The doctors will explain about the test in more detail, discuss any worries you may have and ask you to sign a consent form giving permission for your child to have the test.